gtatters/ThermImageJ/Readme.md

 ThermImageJ - Functions and Macros for ImageJ
 ================

-ThermImageJ is a collection of ImageJ macros to allow for import and conversion of thermal image files to assist in extracting raw data from infrared thermal images and converting them to temperatures using standard equations in thermography.
+ThermImageJ is a collection of ImageJ functions and macros to allow for import and conversion of thermal image files and to assist in extracting raw data from infrared thermal images and converting these to temperatures using standard equations in thermography.

-ThermImageJ provides an open source tool for assisting with infrared thermographic analysis.

 These macros will allow you to import most FLIR jpgs and videos and process the images in ImageJ.

-ThermImageJ emerged from Thermimage (<https://github.com/gtatters/Thermimage>), the latter an R package with more emphasis on biological heat transfer analysis.
+ThermImageJ emerged from Thermimage (<https://github.com/gtatters/Thermimage>), the latter an R package with similar tools but more emphasis on biological heat transfer analysis.

 Version History
 ---------------